banadawit/django-api-with-mosh/README.md

 - Demonstrates how to create RESTful APIs using Django's function-based views.
 - Covers basics like CRUD operations, URL routing, and serialization.

+### 2️⃣ Class-Based Views (CBV)
+- Showcases the use of Django's class-based views for building RESTful APIs.
+- Focuses on reusability, inheritance, and clean code practices.

 ## ⚙️ Setup Instructions

 1. **Clone the repository:**